xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

 impossible to use HK2 to instantiate dropwizard managed objects because managed must be registered before HK2 context starts.

-Guicey use lazy factories for integration: it register providers for HK2 objects in guice context.
+Guicey use lazy factories for integration: it registers providers for HK2 objects in guice context.
 Guice-managed objects (extensions) are simply registered as instances.
 So most of the time you don't have to know about HK2 at all.